 In 2019, she became the editor of Women, Gender, and Families of Color.

 PhD, English Language and Literature, University of Michigan, Ann Arbor

-She is the author of Rethinking Marriage in Francophone African and Caribbean Literatures (Lexington Books, 2008) and co-wrote English-Haitian Creole Phrasebook (McGraw Hill, 2010) and Francophone Cultures Through Film (Focus Publishing, 2013).
-She has also co-edited and contributed to two collections of essays, Revolutionary Freedoms: A History of Survival, Strength and Imagination in Haiti (Caribbean Studies Press, 2006) and Just Below South: Intercultural Performance in the Caribbean and the U.S. South (University of Virginia Press, 2007).
-She has published articles in the Journal of Haitian Studies; Women, Gender and Families of Color; Revue française; Southern Quarterly; and Diaspora in Caribbean Art.
-She is currently working on a co-edited volume Teaching Haiti: Strategies for Creating New Narratives (forthcoming with University Press of Florida, 2021) and a monograph tentatively titled Haitian Hollywood: Representing Haiti and the Haitian Diaspora in Popular Cinema (under contract with SUNY Press).
+She is the author of Rethinking Marriage in Francophone African and Caribbean Literatures (Lexington Books, 2008).
+She has also co-edited and contributed to two collections of essays, Revolutionary Freedoms: A History of Survival, Strength and Imagination in Haiti (Caribbean Studies Press, 2006) and Just Below South: Intercultural Performance in the Caribbean and the U.S. South (University of Virginia Press, 2007); she co-wrote with Jowel Laguerre English-Haitian Creole Phrasebook (McGraw Hill, 2010) and Francophone Cultures Through Film with Nabil Boudraa (Focus Publishing, 2013).
+She has published articles in the Journal of Haitian Studies, Women, Gender and Families of Color, Revue française, Southern Quarterly and Diaspora in Caribbean Art.
+She is finishing a co-edited volume Teaching Haiti: Strategies for Creating New Narratives (forthcoming with University Press of Florida, 2021) and a monograph temporarily titled Haitian Hollywood: Representing Haiti and the Haitian Diaspora in Popular Cinema (under contract with SUNY Press).

 PhD, Francophone Literatures & Cultures, Tulane University, New Orleans, Louisiana